lmwidmayer/ggerrorbard/README.md

 ## Example

-This is a basic example how to plot the errorbars:
+This is a basic example how to plot the error bars:

 ``` r
 library(ggplot2)